 You’ll have to check to see whether the applications you frequently use offer their own theme options.

 Windows has a built-in dark mode for desktop applications, but it probably isn’t ideal.
 To enable it, head to Settings > Ease of Access > High Contrast.
 On the right, enable the “Turn on High Contrast” option and set the “Choose a Theme” dropdown to the “High Contrast Black” setting.
 Click “Apply” to save the setting.

 If you want a slicker dark mode for desktop applications that don’t change with the system setting, you’ll have to resort to a third-party app.
-While there are a few out there, we’re big fans of WindowBlinds from Stardock (the same people that make apps like Fences and Start10).
+While there are a few out there, we’re big fans of WindowBlinds from Stardock (the same company that makes apps like Fences and Start10.)
 The app costs $9.99, but there’s a free 30-day trial, so you can see if it’s right for you.

-And the nice part is, when you apply a theme in WindowBlinds, it applies to everything—UWP apps, desktop apps, dialog boxes, you name it.
+The nice part is that, when you apply a theme in WindowBlinds, it applies to everything—UWP apps, desktop apps, dialog boxes—you name it.

 After installing it, fire it up and head to the “Style” tab.
 To apply a theme, just select the one you want, and then click the “Apply Style To Desktop” button.

-WindowBlinds doesn’t have a built-in dark theme (though some built-in themes are darker than others).
+WindowBlinds doesn’t have a built-in dark mode (though some built-in themes are darker than others).
 You can always create your own by clicking the “Modify Style” link under any theme.
 You can adjust pretty much anything you can think of there.
 But, there’s an easier way.

 Just head to the WindowBlinds section of the WinCustomize site.
 There, you’ll find all kinds of WindowBlinds-compatible skins you can download.
-After downloading one, double-click the file and the theme is added to the “Style” tab in WindowsBlinds so that you can apply it (or customize it) from there.
+After downloading one, double-click the file.
+The theme will be added to the “Style” tab in WindowsBlinds so that you can apply it (or customize it) from there.

 Here’s a shot of File Explorer with the Dark Mode skin (our favorite of the various dark themes on the site) applied through WindowBlinds: